Tomas38/ipe-projections/README.md

 - **2024-08-24** [v1.0]
     - Big rework of the ipelet
     - Isometric projection is no longer a separate ipelet
-    - Angles for projection are now stored (ultil the Ipe is closed)
+    - Angles for projection are now stored (until the Ipe is closed)
     - New dialog windows for user input
     - PDF manual created